cellular/cellular-swift/README.md

 ###### THE PLANET

-Throughout the `Codable` examples, the following struct will be used:
+Throughout the `Codable` examples, the following struct is used:

 ```swift
 public struct Planet: Codable {